Yves-François Blanchet

-Yves-François Blanchet MP ([iv fʁɑ̃swa blɑ̃ʃɛ]; born April 16, 1965) is a Canadian politician who has served as leader of the Bloc Québécois (BQ) since 2019.
-He has been the Member of Parliament (MP) for Beloeil—Chambly since the 2019 election.
+Yves-François Blanchet MP ([iv fʁɑ̃swa blɑ̃ʃɛ]; born April 16, 1965) is a Canadian politician who has served as the leader of the Bloc Québécois (BQ) and member of Parliament (MP) for Beloeil—Chambly since 2019.

-Before federal politics, Blanchet was in provincial politics, serving as a Member of the National Assembly (MNA) for the Parti Québécois (PQ) from 2008 until his defeat in the 2014 election.
-He was Quebec's Minister of Sustainable Development, Environment, Wildlife and Parks from December 2012 to April 2014 under Premier Pauline Marois.
-Prior to his political career, Blanchet ran an artist management firm and was the president of ADISQ from 2003 to 2006.
+Blanchet was born in Drummondville, Quebec, and graduated from the Université de Montréal.
+Prior to entering politics he ran an artist management firm and was the president of ADISQ from 2003 to 2006.
+Blanchet served as a Member of the National Assembly (MNA) for the Parti Québécois (PQ) from 2008 until his defeat in the 2014 election.
+He was Quebec's Minister of Sustainable Development, Environment, Wildlife and Parks from 2012 to 2014 under Premier Pauline Marois.

-Life and career
+Blanchet was elected unopposed as leader of the Bloc Québécois in 2019, following Martine Ouellet's resignation the previous year.
+He was elected to parliament later that year, with the BQ increasing its number of seats from 10 in 2015 to 32 in 2019 and overtaking the New Democratic Party (NDP) to become the House of Commons' third-largest party.
+At the 2021 election, the BQ recorded a marginal increase in vote share and retained all its seats to remain as the third-largest party.
+In Blanchet's third election, in 2025, the BQ recorded a decrease in vote share and seats, while remaining the third-largest party in Parliament.

+Early life and education

 Blanchet was born April 16, 1965, in Drummondville, Quebec, to Pierrette Bédard, a nurse, and Raymond Blanchet, a technician and lineman.
 He is a graduate from the Université de Montréal where he obtained a bachelor's degree in history and anthropology in 1987.

+Career

-He later worked as a teacher and was a founder of an artist, disc and concert management firm, YFB Inc. while being the president of the ADISQ from 2003 to 2006.
+Blanchet later worked as a teacher and was a founder of an artist, disc and concert management firm, YFB Inc. while being the president of the ADISQ from 2003 to 2006.
 He was named the local business personality of the year by the Drummondville Chamber of Commerce, while he and associated artists received 10 Félix Awards.

 Blanchet was elected to represent the riding of Drummond in the National Assembly of Quebec in the 2008 provincial election.
 In the 2012 election, he was reelected, this time in Johnson electoral district.
-He was defeated by Coalition Avenir Québec candidate André Lamontagne in the 2014 Quebec election.
 A member of the Parti Québécois (PQ), Blanchet was Minister of Sustainable Development, Environment, Wildlife and Parks from 2012 until 2014.
 He was also a member of the Youth National Committee of the Parti Québécois in 1988 as well as a regional director of the PQ.
+He was defeated by Coalition Avenir Québec candidate André Lamontagne in the 2014 Quebec election.

-Prior to becoming leader of the Bloc Québécois (BQ), he was a columnist with Le Nouvelliste and the program Les Ex, on ICI RDI.
+Prior to becoming leader of the Bloc Québécois, he was a columnist with Le Nouvelliste, and appeared on the program Les Ex, on ICI RDI.

-Bloc Québécois
+Leader of the Bloc Québécois (2018–present)

 On November 26, 2018, Blanchet announced his candidacy for the leadership of the Bloc Québécois.
 As no other candidate had entered the race by the time nominations closed on January 15, 2019, Blanchet was officially acclaimed leader on January 17, 2019.